-Web Design and Development AAS

-Connect people with information in the Digital World!
+The CIS: Web Design & Development Pathway prepares students for a future career as a web designer.
+Connect people with information in the Digital World.
 The Web Design and Development program provides high demand skills in the digital world of information and technology.
 The PCC Web Design and Development degree prepares students for a career in web-based multimedia applications with an emphasis on web coding and development.
-Be In Demand.
 You will be able to employ current technologies, manage, and test digital media applications that adhere to the industry standards.
 Students practice communications theory, conceptual and creative development, and careful consideration of the "end-user" experience.
 All while meeting the needs of customers with sound business practices.
 You will gain knowledge to earn gainful employment or start your own business.

-What Will I Learn: The Web Design and Development program teaches you the necessary coding languages to build and maintain websites, mobile applications, and other interactive multimedia.
+The Web Design and Development program teaches students the necessary coding languages to build and maintain websites, mobile applications, and other interactive multimedia.
 We go beyond the basics, adding the high demand skills of database development, basic networking, aesthetics, and search engine optimization and analytics.
 This integrated curriculum includes courses in business, communication, design, and project management.
 The software applications are current with industry standards.